Indoor PM birthday event was held during lockdown, says No 10

 A No 10 spokesperson said: "A group of staff working in No 10 that day gathered briefly in the Cabinet Room after a meeting to wish the prime minister a happy birthday.
 He was there for less than 10 minutes."

-But Labour leader Sir Keir Starmer said: "This is yet more evidence that we have got a prime minister who believes that the rules that he made don't apply to him.
+Labour leader Sir Keir Starmer said: "This is yet more evidence that we have got a prime minister who believes that the rules that he made don't apply to him.

 "And so we have got a prime minister and a government who spend their whole time mopping up sleaze and deceit."